Montgomery County Domestic Violence Lawyer

 An allegation of domestic violence can have repercussions in family court as well.
 This, in turn, could create further issues for a defendant in criminal court.
 For example, a person alleging domestic abuse could petition the family court for a restraining order against the defendant.
 This restraining order could affect a person’s rights, remain on their record, and require that the defendant forfeit the possession of firearms.
 Furthermore, any testimony given by the defendant in a restraining order hearing can be used against that person in a criminal proceeding.

 Another repercussion of a domestic abuse allegation is that any findings of such behavior can be damaging to the defendant in subsequent family law proceedings such as child custody, visitation, and divorce.
-For all these reasons, it is essential that a person accused of domestic abuse retain the representation of a Montgomery County domestic violence lawyer throughout every court proceeding related their case.
+For all these reasons, it is essential that a person accused of domestic abuse retain the representation of a MoCo County domestic violence lawyer throughout every court proceeding related their case.

 Let a Montgomery County Domestic Violence Attorney Assist You